Reviewing our overview of common skydiving questions and their answers may help you prepare for your big jump with DZONE® Skydiving!

 - Freedom Fridays: Active/retired military, law enforcement, and firefighters get $40 off their jump on FRIDAYS only.
 They also get 10% off media on any day they jump.

 - Group Discounts: Groups 6 or more get $10 off, and Groups 10 or more $15 off.

 Due to the additional strain that excess weight can cause to our gear and our instructors, we do charge a fee for skydivers above 200lbs.
 Approximately $2 per pound above 200lbs and there are weight limits when skydiving.

 How Much Do Skydiving Pictures and Videos Cost?

-It costs $98 (plus tax in ID) for skydiving pictures or a skydiving video.
-It costs $138 (plus tax in ID) for both photo and video.
+It costs $98 (plus tax in ID) for skydiving pictures.
+It costs $138 (plus tax in ID) for both photos and skydiving video.
 Here’s a closer look at what you’ll receive with your purchase: